meoswift/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [x] Added some changes to UI to make it friendlier to user
+* [x] Added some changes to UI to make app more user-friendly.

 ## Video Walkthrough